Urban Strategy MS

 Alan Greenberger, FAIA (Rensselaer Polytechnic Institute) Senior Vice President for Real Estate and Development.
 Distinguished Teaching Professor.
 Urban planning, economic development, urban governance

 Stephen Mullin, MA (University of Pennsylvania).
-Adjunct Instructor.
+Adjunct Professor.
 Urban economics, public policy

 Clara Pinsky, MS (Drexel University) Thesis Advisor.
 Adjunct Professor.
+Communications & Impact Office, Working Solutions CDFI.
 Equitable development, entrepreneurship, creative placemaking.

 Alex Quistberg, PhD, MPH (University of Washington).
-Assistant Research Professor.
+Associate Research Professor.
 Department of Environmental and Occupational Health.
 Urban Health Collaborative.
-Data analysis methods; global health or international health; health and place or built environment; health disparities; spatial analysis or GIS; urban health; intentional/violent injury and trauma; unintentional injury and trauma.
+Data analysis methods; global health; health and place; health disparities; spatial analysis; geographic information systems (GIS); urban health; intentional/violent injury and trauma; unintentional injury and trauma; artificial intelligence; computer vision.

 Harris Steinberg, FAIA, MArch (University of Pennsylvania) Executive Director, Lindy Institute for Urban Innovation.
 Distinguished Teaching Professor.
 Urban design and civic engagement.

-Joshua Stratton-Rayner, MS (Drexel University).
+Joshua Stratton-Rayner, MS (Drexel University) Thesis Advisor.
+Adjunct Professor.
 Interim Director, Economic Development, Ulster County, NY.
 Economic and community development and planning.

 Andrew Zitcer, PhD (Rutgers University) Program Director, Urban Strategy.
 Associate Professor.
 Urban planning, creative placemaking, cooperative practice